 In the event that Mr. Carswell's employment is terminated without cause by the Company or he or the Company terminates his employment within twelve months of a change of control (as defined in the executive employment agreement), Mr. Carswell will receive or give, as the case may be, 3 months written notice of termination, as well as severance payments equal to 12 months of base salary and incentive payments that would have been owed to him during his period of service with Swiss Water.
 In addition, Mr. Carswell would receive a cash payment equal to the cost of all benefits which would have been paid by Swiss Water for himself and his family for 6 months immediately following his termination.
-Since Mr. Carswell's RSU award agreements also contain a change in control provisions.
-In the case of termination for cause or resignation, Mr. Carswell would forfeit all of his granted RSUs.
-In the case of termination not for cause or death of Mr. Carswell, Mr. Carswell (or his estate) would receive a pro-rata share of unvested RSUs at the date of termination or date of death, as the case may be.
-For RSUs granted in 2020, in the case of termination by the Company or Mr. Carswell within twelve (12) months of a Change in Control (as defined in the RSU Plan), the RSUs will vest in full to the date of termination.
-In the case of a Change in Control, Mr. Carswell's RSUs would vest upon the Change in Control.
-For RSUs granted in 2021, 2022, and 2023, the vesting of such RSUs will be subject to the Board's evaluation of the achievement of previously approved performance metrics, following the completion of the applicable fiscal year.
+With regard to RSUs, Mr. Carswell's awards are subject to provisions on termination and Change in Control (as defined in the RSU Plan), at the discretion of the Board, and pursuant to the terms of the RSU Plan.